JuliaGaussianProcesses/Stheno.jl/README.md

 ## GPs + Deep Learning

 The plan is again not to support the combination of GPs and Deep Learning explicitly, but rather to ensure that Stheno and [Flux.jl](https://github.com/FluxML/Flux.jl) play nicely with one another.
-Once the AD-related issues below have been resolved, example usage will be provided.
+Both packages now work with [Zygote.jl](https://github.com/FluxML/Zygote.jl), so you can use that to sort out gradient information.

 ## Things that are definitely up for grabs
 Obviously, improvements to code documentation are always welcome, and if you want to write some more unit / integration tests, please feel free.
 In terms of larger items that require some attention, here are some thoughts: